THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 The chamois, with a just-wide-enough pad in the middle, runs long enough past your sit bones in the back to still pad you if you sit up on your saddle or at a coffee shop.
 It also gives you an ample and soft pocket upfront to cradle your jewels and surrounds that pocket with a thin layer of padding that extends the chamois nearly to your waist.

 All in, the chamois provides remarkable and unmatched comfort.

 The price?
 Yeah, the Cento is expensive.
 No getting around it.
-Is it worth the extra 100 or so dollars, pounds, euros over a top pair of Castelli or Gore or Craft or ____ (fill in the blank with your top performing endurance bib shorts)?
+Is it worth more for these than a top pair of Castelli or Gore or Craft or ____ (fill in the blank with your top-performing endurance bib shorts)?
 I think so but everyone has to make their own choice.

 You can click on these links to find and order the Cento bib shorts from my top-ranked stores Competitive Cyclist and Merlin and other recommended stores JensonUSA, Chain Reaction Cycles, Wiggle.